robertfmurdock/robertfmurdock.github.io/_drafts/2019-01-28-Tome-of-Many-Tales.md

 webpack stats task dedicated to getting me that sweet, sticky, stat-sauce.
 Check it out [here](https://github.com/robertfmurdock/Coupling/blob/cf8d13ec1e95f085034aadc729e020663c4eea16/client/build.gradle.kts#L71).
 I do recommend making this as easy as possible, because the more people on your team paying attention to the health of your bundles, the healthier they'll be!

+### Modularization and You - Everybody Boops
+Alright, hey, look.
+I know the Coupling project has been a mess for a long time.
+It has desperate need of organization.
+No link because its an ongoing work, but I spent a good amount of time trying to bring some order to its chaos.